astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    *Default : 150*,
    Field of view of the camera in pixel/spaxel. need confirmation on the optionality of this paramiter.

-We have examples of the following parameters being set but we do not understand if they are used in the science sensor case.
+We have examples of the following parameters being set but we do not understand if they are used in the science sensor case. (none of these are used for the science detector, initialised for one specific class but has no effect.).
 Binning = 1
 NumberPhotons = [1500]
 SpotFWHM = [[0.0, 0.0, 0.0]]